jacobsky/egui-stylist/README.md

 Contributions to should be made in the form of GitHub pull requests.
 I will be happy to review and include any additional changes that make sense for the project.

 Please make sure to run `cargo fmt` and `cargo clippy` before submitting your pull requests.
 To keep the main repository as clean as possible, please also ensure that the repository has any `warnings` from the compiler fixed.
+Also, as `egui` does not require any use of `unsafe` at this moment, unsafe is considered to be forbidden

 All contributions freely made to this projects are licensed as per the terms of the MIT License.